 Joshua came to WVU Tech from Christiansburg, Virginia.
 At Tech, he worked for the Computer Science and Information Systems department for three years as a Teaching Assistant where he helped program freshman navigate their studies.
 He was also a research assistant and the server administrator for the WVU Tech Parallel Computing Research Project.

-Lucas is a computer science student at WVU Tech who came from Mullens, West Virginia.
-He has been active at Tech and is a founding member and vice president of the Golden Bear E-Sports club.
+Lucas is a computer science grad from Mullens, West Virginia.
+He was active at Tech and was a founding member and vice president of the Golden Bear E-Sports club.

 During the summer of 2016, Lucas participated in the Summer Undergraduate Research (SURE) program at West Virginia University.
 He used his programming skills, proficiency in Java and exposure to Linux he gained from WVU Tech classes to conduct research in Machine Learning under the supervision of Dr. Goseva-Popstojanova.

 Now he's a software developer for an industrial automation company in Southern West Virginia.

 Our graduates have the skills needed for all types of jobs requiring a computer science degree in the industry, plus a theoretical background that prepares them for graduate studies in any university.
 They find employment in the fields of software engineering, computer system development and administration, software development and database administration.
 The program prepares students for work as software engineers in the computer industry, work in the field of scientific research as computer scientists and work as computer professionals in private industries or government agencies.
 Most of our students are so prepared that they find employment during the final semester of their studies.

 Program graduates land rewarding positions as:

 - Software engineers

 - Computer systems analysts

 - Application developers